The Excel Amordegrc function is provided for users of the French accounting system.

 Where the arguments are as follows:

-In the following example, the Excel Amordegrc function is used to calculate the depreciation of an asset during the first period.
-The asset was purchased on 01-Jan-2011, at a cost of €150 and the first period ends on 30-Sep-2011.
+In the following example spreadsheet, the Excel Amordegrc function is used to calculate the depreciation of an asset during the first period.
+The asset was purchased on 01-Jan-2015, at a cost of €150 and the first period ends on 30-Sep-2015.
 The asset depreciates at a rate of 20% per year and has a salvage value of €20.
-The European day count basis is used.
+The European 30/360 day count basis is used.

 |3||=AMORDEGRC( 150, B1, B2, 20, 1, 20%, 4 )|

-Note that, as recommended by Microsoft, the date arguments have been input to the above function as references to cells containing dates.
+Note that, as recommended, the date arguments have been supplied to the Amordegrc function as references to cells containing dates.